khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 - Don’t simply shrink an entire table to fit the viewport or apply a fixed width to a table to the point that it compromises legibility.
 The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunken table view can create a cluttered interface.
 Use a responsive table view instead.
 - Order the table content by importance, based on the information needs of your users.
 - Text in tables tends to end up in narrow columns.
 Left-align text content, rather than justifying or centering it, to avoid confusion or readability issues.
-- The **label** text styles from the [dynamic type scale](/product-foundations/type-scales#dynamic-type-scale) are used for product tables since the content is more data rich and requires less line height.
+- The **label** text styles are used for product tables since the content is more data rich and requires less line height.
-- The **paragraph** text styles from the [fixed type scale](https://design.gitlab.com/product-foundations/type-scales#fixed-type-scale) are used for markdown tables in GitLab issues, merge requests, and documentation.
+- The **paragraph** text styles are used for markdown tables in GitLab issues, merge requests, and documentation.
 - In some circumstances, right-aligning the text content helps with readability.
 For example, right-align the numeric data with a consistent number of decimal places to improve scannability.
 - Tables may switch their alignment for right-to-left audiences when designing for [internationalization](/content/i18n).
 - Use white space in tables to improve [scannability](https://www.nngroup.com/articles/how-users-read-on-the-web/), visually separating data elements so that each can be individually identified and read as separate from the others.